Eason-chan-echo/test/readme.txt

-git is  a good thing
+git is  a goobadhjab
-giyt dakdj
+adnajdna,sdna